Learn how to organize all aspects of your life using a bullet journal!

 Listing Household Tasks

-Using a bullet journal tasks layout to keep track of all the various things that need doing around the home can stop you from feeling overwhelmed with your to-do list.
+Using a bullet journal tasks layout to keep track of all the various things that need to be done around the home can stop you from feeling overwhelmed with your to-do list.

 You also feel an amazing sense of accomplishment getting to tick them off!